 As is typical for a Life insurance company, ERGO Insurance NV/SA considers market risk as one its main financial risks.
-Market risk is defined the risk of a loss that may be caused by fluctuations in the prices of the financial instruments in a portfolio.
-The various risk factors/sub-modules according to the Solvency II Standard Formula include:
+Market risk is defined as the risk of a loss that may be caused by fluctuations in the prices of the financial instruments in a portfolio.
+The various risk factors/sub-modules according to the Solvency II Standard Formula include the following:

-- Equity risk exposure of the traditional portfolio is immaterial since the risk is mitigated by equity hedges.
+- Equity risk exposure has two different components.
 The main equity risk corresponds to the equity exposure of unit linked funds.
 Although the direct risk of a decrease in the equity value is borne by the policyholder, in case of an equity price decrease, the future fee income for ERGO Insurance NV/SA will decrease as well.
-Also, ERGO Insurance NV/SA carries an equity risk on its buffer in unit linked funds in portfolio (which is limited though since 2018). - Interest rate risk mainly arises from past distribution of products offering high guaranteed interest rates at long durations.
+Direct equity investments of the company (for the traditional portfolio) constitute the second component.
+At 31 December 2021, such investments are relatively limited in size but contribute nevertheless materially to equity risk. - Interest rate risk mainly arises from past distribution of products offering high guaranteed interest rates at long durations.
 These products strongly impact the investment strategy since appropriate assets have to be selected to earn the guaranteed interest rates.
-The duration mismatch between assets and liabilities of the company is well managed, leading to limited interest rate risk.. - Spread risk covers both the widening and narrowing of credit spreads as well as changes in the credit rating transition.
+The duration mismatch between assets and liabilities of the company is well managed, leading to limited interest rate risk. - Spread risk covers both the widening and narrowing of credit spreads as well as changes in the credit rating transition.
 The Standard Formula assumes no spread risk on government bonds (of EU member states in the currency of that member).
 The majority of the three portfolios backing traditional liabilities consists of government bonds.
 The remaining part is invested in highly rated corporate bonds (and a limited part in structured notes) being responsible for the spread risk exposure.
-Spread risk is consistently an important risk driver. - Real estate risk is a limited contributor to the market risk module since ERGO Insurance NV/SA has very low exposure to real estate assets. - Currency risk exposure is situated within the unit-linked funds, similarly to equity risk. - Concentration risk results from potential large investments in assets from a single counterparty ERGO Insurance NV/SA.
+Spread risk is consistently an important risk driver (see section C.2.5). - Real estate risk is a limited contributor to the market risk module since ERGO Insurance NV/SA has very low exposure to real estate assets. - Currency risk exposure is situated within the unit-linked funds, similarly to equity risk. - Concentration risk results from potential large investments in assets from a single counterparty ERGO Insurance NV/SA.
 For ERGO Insurance NV/SA it is typically quite low or even zero.